 32-bit users will almost certainly not be supported by any upcoming jailbreak, and their devices don’t handle iOS 10 that well anyway, so their circumstances are improved by waiting on the lowest possible firmware for another tool.

 64-bit unjailbroken users, such as iPhone 7(+) on iOS 10.2+, iPhone 6 on iOS 9.3.5, etc, should consider upgrading.
 As you don’t have a jailbreak already, you don’t have as much to lose by upgrading to iOS 10.3.1.
-As time goes on, a jailbreak for a firmware as low as iOS 9.3.5 or iOS 10.2 becomes less likely in comparison to a more recent one, and along with the rumours regarding iOS 10.3.1, it may be worth making the jump and waiting on iOS 10.3.1 instead.
+As time goes on, a jailbreak for a firmware as low as iOS 9.3.5 or iOS 10.2 becomes less likely in comparison to a more recent one, and along with the rumours regarding iOS 10.3.1, it might be worth making the jump and waiting on iOS 10.3.1 instead.
 Remember, we can’t know for sure!

 Signing for iOS 10.3.1 is expected to close very soon.
 After this time, you will not be able to save blobs for that firmware, nor will you be able to restore to it.
 If an iOS 10.3.1 jailbreak is released in a couple of months (unlikely, but you never know), you will be unable to downgrade to iOS 10.3.1 from iOS 10.3.2+ at that point, and unable to upgrade from <iOS 10.3.1 if you didn’t save blobs now.